A shift from analog video surveillance to network camera solutions has resulted in the accelerated growth of the CCTV camera market.

 With many organizations relying on CCTV tech to protect their employees and bottom lines, the commercial segment continues to dominate the CCTV market share and is expected to reach a market size of over $13,100 Mn by 2025.

-It’s clear that CCTV has become an enterprise security mainstay, but just how effective is CCTV for crime deterrence?
-Let’s explore the stats below.
+It’s clear that CCTV has become an enterprise security mainstay, but just how effective is CCTV for deterring and reducing crime?
+Let’s explore the statistics below.

 The Impact of Location on CCTV Effectiveness